StyGazeTalk: Learning Stylized Generation of Gaze and Head Dynamics: Experiments

 \subsection{Gaze Pattern Evaluation}

-Table~\ref{tab:gaze_pattern_evaluation} summarizes results across fixation ratio, compensation score, and the composite SimScore.
-Ground-truth motion shows a fixation ratio of 61.13\% and a compensation score of $-0.3366$, consistent with conversational gaze patterns~\cite{fixation_threshold}.
-The \textit{Base} model over-predicts fixations (74.17\%) and underestimates coordination ($-0.2890$), yielding a SimScore of 0.8220.
-Adding a style encoder (\textit{SE-32}) improves realism and coordination (SimScore: 0.8670), with \textit{SE-64} further enhancing performance (0.8879).
-Velocity supervision in \textit{SE-64-VEL} leads to the best alignment (0.9114), balancing fixation and dynamic consistency.
-In contrast, \textit{TFM-SE-64} over-smooths gaze (84.57\%, SimScore: 0.6296), and \textit{MPGW} shows rigid gaze behavior (0.8047), highlighting the value of accurate gaze modeling.
+Table~\ref{tab:gaze_pattern_evaluation} reports fixation ratio, compensation score, and the composite SimScore.
+Ground-truth gaze shows a 61.13\% fixation ratio and a compensation score of $-0.3366$, which is consistent with typical conversational gaze dynamics~\cite{fixation_threshold}. \textit{Base} over-predicts fixations (74.17\%) and weakens eye–head coordination.
+Style supervision improves both aspects: \textit{SE-32} reaches 0.8670 and \textit{SE-64} reaches 0.8879. \textit{SE-64-VEL} best matches real gaze statistics. \textit{TFM-SE-64} collapses into over-smoothed gaze, and \textit{Pseudo-SE-64} also underperforms with reduced saccades and weaker compensation.
+These trends show that high-frequency gaze dynamics cannot be recovered from video-only supervision or generic Transformer backbones, highlighting the necessity of our high-fidelity eye-tracking dataset.